-- iv) Register of interests - v) Register of gifts and hospitality - vi) Complaints procedure - vii) Whistle-blowing policy - viii) Fraud policy - i) The council can demonstrate that its members and staff exhibit high standards of personal conduct.
+- iv) Training regarding conduct is currently being arranged by the Democratic Services Team. - v Changes to the Constitution are frequently referred to Director of Business Services.
+These will be reviewed shortly and will then be reported to the Constitution working party. - vi Introduce a social media policy for Councillors - vii Register of interests - viii Register of gifts and hospitality - ix) Complaints procedure - x Whistle-blowing policy - xi Fraud policy - i) The council can demonstrate that its members and staff exhibit high standards of personal conduct.
 Members and officers are aware of the need to make appropriate disclosures of gifts, hospitality and pecuniary interests.
-There is evidence that members and officers are making appropriate disclosures in the registers.
-Additional training is also given to managers. - j) The council has arrangements in place to receive and investigate allegations of breaches of proper standards of financial conduct and fraud and corruption. - k) The whistle-blowing policy demonstrates the council's commitment to providing support to whistleblowers and has been communicated to officers and those parties contracting with the council; as does the council's fraud policy. - I) The legal team is run in partnership with Norfolk county legal services (Norfolk public law 'npLaw') which provide monitoring officer and deputy monitoring officer's to the council.
-The legal team is accredited to the Law Society's Lexcel quality standard and has arrangements in place to ensure the quality of the service provided. - m) Reports have been provided to the standards committee and ad hoc reports on major legislative and governance issues are provided to the corporate leadership team. - n) The monitoring officer has access to all reports to the corporate leadership team and has the right to attend and be heard. - o) The monitoring officer has provided governance and probity advice/training to executive heads of service, heads of service and managers. - p) A monitoring officer protocol is in place at the council. - q) The monitoring officer is the link officer for Local Government Ombudsman contact.
+Members and officers are making appropriate disclosures in the registers and in some cases have referred potential offers of hospitality and gifts to the Monitoring Officer.
+Additional training is also given to managers. - j) The council has arrangements in place to receive and investigate allegations of breaches of proper standards of financial conduct and fraud and corruption. - k) The whistle-blowing policy demonstrates the council's commitment to providing support to whistleblowers and has been communicated to officers and those parties contracting with the council; as does the council's fraud policy. - The legal team is run in partnership with Norfolk county legal services (Norfolk public law - 'NPLaw') which provide monitoring officer and deputy monitoring officers to the council.
+The legal team is accredited to the Law Society's Lexcel quality standard and has arrangements in place to ensure the quality of the service provided. - m) Reports have been provided to the standards committee and ad hoc reports or legal advice on major legislative and governance issues are provided to the corporate leadership team. - n) The monitoring officer has access to all reports to the corporate leadership team and has the right to attend and be heard.
+The monitoring officer has attended where CLT have requested this or at the monitoring officers discretion. - The monitoring officer has provided governance and probity advice/training to executive heads of service, heads of service and managers. - p) A monitoring officer protocol is in place at the council.

-Results of the monitoring Officers work - 23 February 2016 to 21 June 2016
+Results of the monitoring Officers work - 21 June 2016 to 21 June 2018

-9. Over the period, the monitoring officer has carried out the following tasks to ensure the effectiveness of his role:-
+1. Over the period, the monitoring officer has carried out the following tasks to ensure the effectiveness of the role: -